 Most Gastropods have a large muscular foot, a distinctive head, complete with eyes, sensory tentacles and body organs held within the mantle.
 Many are covered by a protective shell, although some have a smaller, internal one.
 Others, such as The Nudibranchs have no shell at all.

-Most Gastropods are herbivores, although there are also many predators in the Class.
-They generally have separate sexes, yet some are hermaphrodites.
+Most Gastropods are herbivores, although there are also many predators in this Class.

 You can find a list of all of the Orders of Gastropoda found on The Great Barrier Reef, below.1